 Last week, I wrote a post about cloud watching and invited readers to send photos.
 To everybody who sent a cloud my way, thank you.
 Especially to "Bachman Ivory," who made a video that shows Air magically turning into Cloud.
 It's a textbook example of mountain slope cloud formation, from Stony Man Mountain in Shenandoah National Park.
-The clouds aren't going like this; it reveals one of their beautiful secrets.
+The clouds aren't going to like this; it reveals one of their beautiful secrets.

 When you see a cloud hanging in a clear blue sky, it looks like the cloud is wet, while the air around it is dry.

 That's what you see, but that would be wrong.

 The truth is, moisture is everywhere, whether you see it or not.
 Most of the time, it's floating about like vapor, it's a gas.
 Gaseous water is invisible.
 But when it becomes a liquid, that's when you see it.